Dental Care As You Age

 Incorporate a fluoride rinse in your daily oral hygiene routine or consider switching over to fluoride toothpaste.

 Tobacco in every form has been linked to poor oral health and a number of medical conditions.
 It can increase the likelihood of throat cancer and heart diseases among other conditions.
 Chewing tobacco formulations are known to contain sugar, which can accelerate tooth decay.

 You can prevent or delay tooth decay by addressing dry mouth.
 Ask your physician if you can swap your current medications for ones that do not produce dry mouth.
 If that is not possible, then consider drinking plenty of water and chewing a sugar-free gum.
 You should also avoid diuretics and alcohol, which may dehydrate the body.

-It is important that you visit an expert in family dentistry in Roswell, GA regularly to keep your teeth in tip-top shape as you grow older.
+It is important that you visit an expert in family dentistry near Roswell, GA regularly to keep your teeth in tip-top shape as you grow older.
 To schedule an appointment, call us at 770-998-8116 or book online by clicking on Schedule Online!